 Despite common perceptions, the answer to this question is rarely "More money."
 As Roxanne Spillett, the CEO of Boys & Girls Clubs of America has noted, "Fundraising is not the purpose of a good board; it is the by-product of a good board."
-In our view, money is not an organization's scarcest resource; the scarcest resource is intentional time.
+In our view, time-not money-is an organization's scarcest resource.
 Waste my money, and you can raise more.
 Waste my time, and it's gone forever.